demboc/biochem_phylogenetics/README.md

-This repository houses the resources required for your phylogenetic tree construction exercise from the Lab Manual for Biochemistry and Cell & Molecular Biology (Version 1).
-If you have any issues with the files, please do not hesitate to contact demboylg@gmail.com or ssabinay@wvsu.edu.ph
+This repository houses the resources required for your BLAST and phylogenetic tree construction exercises from the Lab Manual for Biochemistry and Cell & Molecular Biology (Version 1).
+If you have any issues with the files, please do not hesitate to contact demboylg@gmail.com, ssabinay@wvsu.edu.ph, or tristanjoseph.solidarios@wvsu.edu.ph

 Free to use for WVSU students but do not distribute without permission

-Best of luck in your phylogenetics journey :)
+Best of luck in your biochem journey :)